jakubsob/jakubsob.github.io/src/content/blog/bdd-shiny-then/index.md

 Now the specification needs to answer one question: did the system do the right thing?

-That’s what Then steps are for — and how precisely you answer that question determines whether your specifications act as a reliable safety net or a source of false confidence.
+That’s what Then steps are for.
+How precisely you answer it determines whether your specifications act as a reliable safety net or produce false confidence.

 ------------------------------------------------------------------------